Nigeria Offshore Accident Attorney

 Rig workers working offshore of Nigeria can get seriously injured by being struck by heavy equipment, by a slip and fall, or by a fire or explosion.
 For example, in July 2010, the Jack Ryan drillship operating in the Akpo oilfield in deep water off the coast of Nigeria was carrying out equipment testing when a load-bearing pin on the crane boom failed.
 Three rig workers fell overboard, one to his death, underscoring the consequences of complacency and lack of attention to safety.
 You can suffer a serious injury in foreign waters whether you have a drilling job, a floorman’s job, a roustabout job, a rig welder job, a rig mechanic job, an FPSO job, or a rig catering job.
 Any serious injury accident may be caused by negligence on the part of an employer to proper maintenance and safety training for workers.

-If you are seriously injured, you need a maritime lawyer experienced at handling overseas claims.
-You need an aggressive lawyer familiar with overseas offshore worker injuries to advocate for your rights.
+If you are seriously injured, you need a lawyer experienced at handling overseas claims.
+You need a lawyer familiar with overseas offshore worker injuries to advocate for your rights.
 At Arnold & Itkin, our legal team is fully committed to assisting American workers who have been injured while overseas in Nigeria and other foreign waters.
 Our team is composed of skilled trial lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas.
 We have helped numerous offshore workers recover from a catastrophic accident and move on with their lives.
-Our personal injury attorneys and support staff will work with you to take care of your immediate needs for medical care, counseling, and financial assistance while we prepare your case.
+Our attorneys and support staff will work with you to take care of your immediate needs for medical care, counseling, and financial assistance while we prepare your case.